emanueleg/pgz-games/README.md

 ## pac-mang
 Simple catching game with a touch of nostalgia

-## baloons
+## balloons
-Pop as much baloons as possible in one minute
+Pop as much balloons as possible in one minute

 ## bounce
 Simple demo for playing with bouncing physics